enriquepacis/blair_research_group/higher_education.md

 # Paying for Education
-To pay for education, key strategies include saving for education, and minimizing the cost of education.
+To avoid crushing student debt, key strategies include saving for education, and minimizing the cost of education.
+It is recommended to employ both tactics in both of these areas.

 ## Saving for Educational Expenses
 This section is under construction.